 You can find Adam’s services here: http://www.airgigs.com/online-guitar-sessions/1593/Vibey-guitar-overdubs-(acoustic-andor-electric)

 Can you share some of your earliest musical influences & inspirations?

 Early on, I had the later Beatles records—Abbey Road and The Beatles (aka “the White album”).
 I wore these out, listening nonstop!
 I also had a few 7-inch singles from the 1950s—including Buddy Holly’s “That’ll Be the Day” and Chuck Berry’s “Johnny B. Goode.”
 Great energy, perfect little solos that fit the song, simple yet mysterious.

-In your formative years, was making a living as a musician a conscious goal, or was it more a process of following your intuition and inspiration?
+In your formative years, was making a living as a musician a conscious goal?

 It was always a goal.
 My grandfather was a professional composer and arranger, working on TV variety shows.
 I’d go to work with him sometimes when I was a kid, and I got to meet many of the top-notch players he worked with.
 Working as a pro studio musician seemed like a good job and a realistic goal to me, even back when I was 12 or 13 and just learning the instrument.
 I played my first real session in 1986, when I was 20.
 There were two guitar players on that date—myself and the already well-established Laurence Juber—plus about 18 other musicians in the room, all tracking live.
 This was at the end of a golden era in recording-session work.
 Things have changed so much since then, but I still love session work.

 Was there ever a time / moment when you doubted whether a career in music was an attainable goal?

 Last Tuesday, around 4:32 p.m.
 This morning around 7:12 a.m.
 I’m kidding—sort of.
 I have doubts all the time, but not doing it has always been scarier to me than doing it.